Theory of quantum comb enhanced interferometry

 In this work, we develop the unified theory for quantum frequency combs and its SNR in dual-comb interferometry, focusing on the application of dual-comb spectroscopy (DCS).
-We consider quantum combs with strong `classical' comb lines, enabling quantum advantage over the classical counterparts.
-Two major forms of quantum combs, the intra-comb-line sideband squeezing of Refs.~\cite{shi2023entanglement,herman2024squeezed} and the cross-comb-line entanglement in Ref.~\cite{hariri2024entangled} are identified to enhance the SNR, regardless of heterodyne receiver or division receiver.
-We analyze four protocols---combining the two types of quantum combs and two types of detection methods, including three existing ones~\cite{shi2023entanglement,herman2024squeezed,hariri2024entangled} and an additional entangled-enhanced division receiver scheme, under either a sample power constraint or a detector power constraint (see Table~\ref{table_summary}).
-All of them yield quantum advantage in SNR scalable with squeezing/entanglement strength, characterized by two-mode squeezing gain.
-We show that the division receiver with the squeezed comb as in Ref.~\cite{herman2024squeezed} suffers from amplified thermal noise, even when detecting a single absorption line among transparent backgrounds; while the other three protocols demonstrate a surprising robustness to loss---arbitrary amount of loss in a small portion of the frequency lines does not decrease the SNR advantage.
+We consider quantum combs with strong `classical' comb lines, different from Refs.~\cite{pysher2011parallel,yang2021squeezed,shen2025highly,wang2025large,wilken2024broadband,myilswamy2023time,dalvit2024quantum} \QZZ{where the combs are weak}, to enable quantum metrology advantage over the classical counterparts in DCS.
+We analyze four protocols---combining intra-comb-line squeezing~\cite{shi2023entanglement,herman2024squeezed} or cross-comb-line entanglement~\cite{hariri2025entangled} \QZZ{with} heterodyne or division receivers, including three existing ones~\cite{shi2023entanglement,herman2024squeezed,hariri2025entangled} and an additional entangled-enhanced division receiver scheme (see \QZ{Fig.~\ref{fig:schematic}} and Table~\ref{table_summary}). \QZ{Beyond-constant quantum advantage generally requires both combs quantum engineered, with the exception of heterodyne detection under sample power constraint, where a single quantum comb is sufficient.} We show that the division receiver with the squeezed comb as in Ref.~\cite{herman2024squeezed} suffers from \QZZ{entanglement-mismatching-induced amplified noise}, even when detecting a single absorption line among transparent backgrounds; while the other three protocols demonstrate a surprising robustness to loss---arbitrary amount of loss in a small portion of the frequency lines does not decrease the SNR advantage.
 Such a loss-robustness of a scalable quantum advantage has not been found in any quantum sensing scenarios, cf. the squeezed-based interferometer vulnerable to loss~\cite{demkowicz2013fundamental,frascella2021overcoming}.